 - With an Electric hand mixer beat room temperature butter and sugar together until pale and fluffy then beat the egg in.
 Do not overbeat

-- Sift flour, salt and baking powder together, this is the “dry ingredients”, while the milk is your wet ingredient
+- Sift flour, salt and baking powder together, this is the “dry ingredients”, while the room temp milk is your wet ingredient

 - Start adding the dry and wet ingredients into the batter in the following 4 steps: wet, dry, wet, dry.
 With a Rubber spatula fold each time